-Mercer County Schools now has an emergency phone service that will call you directly with important announcements.
-In addition to this emergency school closings or early dismissals are announced on the radio stations WRMJ (FM 102.3), WRAM (AM 1330), WMOI (FM 97.7) and TV stations KWQC, WHBF and WQAD.
+Mercer County Schools will call, email, or text you directly with important announcements.
+In addition to this, emergency school closings or early dismissals are announced on the radio stations WRMJ (FM 102.3), WRAM (AM 1330), WMOI (FM 97.7) and TV stations KWQC, WHBF and WQAD.
 In the event school is dismissed early, please instruct your child as to where he/she should go after school.
 Please talk with your child about what to do if he/she arrives home and no one is there.